-Nasdaq hits record high as Dow nears best monthly gain since 1987
+Dow books best month since 1987

 |SHOPIFY INC

-Elsewhere, drugmaker Moderna Inc. announced the Phase 3 trial of its experimental COVID-19 vaccine displayed a 94.1% efficacy rate and is filing for emergency-use authorization on Monday.
+Elsewhere, drugmaker Moderna Inc. announced that the Phase 3 trial of its experimental COVID-19 vaccine displayed a 94.1% efficacy rate and is filing for emergency-use authorization on Monday.

-CEO Stephane Bancel telling FOX Business the vaccine could become available within 24 hours after FDA approval.
+Moderna CEO Stephane Bancel told FOX Business the vaccine could become available within 24 hours after FDA approval.

 |Ticker